 immediate imaging of the brain and its blood vessels, treatment with a

-medicine called t-PA can be given.
-There is certain criteria needed to
+clot busting medication known as t-PA can be given.
+There is certain criteria

-determine if this treatment can be provided.
-The medicine t-PA is similar
+needed to determine if this treatment can be provided.
+The medicine t-PA

-to the body’s own natural t-PA.
-This protein breaks down blood clots,
+is similar to the body’s own natural t-PA.
+This protein breaks down

-helping to restore flow of blood that was blocked.
-If necessary, further
+blood clots, helping to restore flow of blood that was blocked.
+If necessary,

-intervention using stent retrievers within the actual blood vessel by
+further intervention using stent retrievers within the actual blood vessel

-an angiogram can improve outcome to clear a blocked vessel.
-Current standards
+by an angiogram can improve outcome to clear a blocked vessel.
+Current

-of care for large vessel occlusive strokes often utilize both t-PA and
+standards of care for large vessel occlusive strokes often utilize both

-angiographic retrieval.
-There are many sizes of stroke and not all patients
+t-PA and angiographic retrieval.
+There are many sizes of stroke and not

-are able to receive these treatments, and timing is critical.
-So focusing
+all patients are able to receive these treatments, and timing is critical.

-on the FAST awareness when a stroke occurs is a must.
-It is established
+So focusing on the BE FAST awareness when a stroke occurs is a must.
+It

-that the prognosis for recovery with these interventions are favorable.
+is established that the prognosis for recovery with these interventions

-Mission Hospital’s rapid response team for code stroke is ever on
+are favorable.
+Mission Hospital’s rapid response team for code stroke

 Learn what you can do to prevent a stroke.